 Neuroscience Dey Dey

-Pharmaceutical & Pharmacological Sciences Pathway1 Sklarz Lockman
+Pharmaceutical & Pharmacological Sciences Pathway1 Szklarz Lockman

 Combined M.D./Ph.D.
 Scholars Training Program2 Siderovski

-Students receive evaluations on a semester basis through coursework and research grades, and at annually via program review and for Ph.D. students, meetings of their dissertation advisory committeeexpectations of their s,review is due process, This process also recognizes and affirms the unique aspects of discipline-specific research training that is embraced by individual graduate programs.
+Each graduate program is responsible for monitoring the progress of its own students, identifying deficiencies, and recommending paths for remediation.
+Students receive evaluations on a semester basis through coursework and research grades, and at least annually via program review and for Ph.D. students, meetings of their dissertation advisory committee.
+Whereas individual programs may have unique expectations of their students, many requirements are common to all programs.
+The following review process is designed to encourage high standards of scholarship and integrity, ensure due process, and provide opportunities for redemption.
+This process also recognizes and affirms the unique aspects of discipline-specific research training that is embraced by individual graduate programs.

 1PPS degree is awarded by the WVU School of Pharmacy